Table of Contents

-The intake of Ceylon cinnamon of breastfeeding women is likely safe, provided that they take it moderately in foods when they are breastfeeding.
+The intake of Ceylon cinnamon of breastfeeding women is likely safe, provided that they take it moderately in foods when breastfeeding.
 No studies have revealed its harmful effects when taken in large amounts during this specific time, but it is best to stay on the safe side and consume moderate quantities only.

 Intake of Ceylon cinnamon in large amounts may influence the patient’s blood pressure and blood glucose levels and may lead to difficulty controlling these parameters before surgery.
-It is best to avoid Ceylon cinnamon consumption at least two weeks before the scheduled surgical procedure.
+It is best to avoid Ceylon cinnamon consumption at least two weeks before the surgical procedure.

 How Much Ceylon Cinnamon Should I Take?

 The quantity and proper dosing dramatically depend on various factors.
 This includes the consumer’s age, health condition, and metabolic functions.
 Until today, no study has been quantifying the scientifically approved dosage of Ceylon cinnamon.
 SugarMD brand uses plenty, clinically effective an safe dose of Ceylon cinnamon.